Inventory Financing and How it Works

 Let's say a car dealer wants to increase inventory, buying more cars because of an expected increase in new car sales.
-The dealer must purchase the inventory from the car manufacturer, but vehicles are expensive.
+The dealer must purchase the inventory from the car manufacturer, and vehicles are expensive.

 Because inventory depreciates in value, it is less liquid (less likely to be turned into cash at full value), than accounts receivable, so you will not be able to get full value on your financing.